 Transient study is defined as earning credit hours at another institution after enrolling at Ohio University for the purpose of fulfilling specific Ohio University or College of Arts and Sciences requirements.
 (Transfer study refers to credits transferred from another institution prior to being admitted to Ohio University.)
 See “Transferring Credit” in the Admissions section.

 If you wish to earn credit by transient study, remember you must complete 50 percent of your major at Ohio University to complete an Ohio University degree, as well as a minimum of 30 total hours at Ohio University.
 Any minor must include 50 percent of required coursework from Ohio University.

 Before registering for courses at another institution to earn credit through transient study, you must secure permission from the College of Arts and Sciences.
-Transient Study Permission forms can be downloaded from the CAS Web site at: www.ohio.edu/cas/undergrad/academic/requirements/transient.cfm.
+Transient Study Forms and information can be found on the College of Arts and Sciences website at: www.ohio.edu/cas/undergraduate/academic-requirements/transient-study.
 You will need a catalog and/or course description from that institution to complete the Transient Study Permission Form.
 Submitting the permission form to the College office ensures that you will know beforehand about the transfer value at Ohio University of any courses that you intend to take elsewhere.
 Students are permitted to transfer back course credit for classes that they have failed at Ohio University.
 Keep in mind that while credits are transferable, grades are not.
 Your GPA will not be affected by credit hours transferred from another school, nor can you replace a grade earned at Ohio University with a grade from a transferred course.

 See the major requirements section for information regarding Ohio University credits.